Wednesday, November 27, 2019

 Tuesday, January 8, 2019

-Oh My Disney Mystery VHS Keychain (A Review)
+Oh My Disney Mystery VHS Keychain blind box (A Review)

-I first found out about the Disney Mystery VHS Keychains in an email my family received from the shopdisney.com website, advertising new products.
-The keychains were part of a '90s Flashback Collection that Disney had launched, and some of the other items in the collection (like journals and clutch bags) also used the VHS case motif.
-However, the keychains are what really got my attention, partially because I collect keychains, but also because I have a thing for miniatures.
+I first found out about the Disney Mystery VHS Keychains in an email my family received from the shopdisney website, advertising new products.
+The keychains were part of a '90s Flashback Collection that Disney launched, and some of the other items in the collection like journals and clutch bags also used the VHS case motif.
+I tend to refer to keychains modeled after 'old school' technology like VHS tapes as "retro tech".
+Naturally, it was the keychains in this collection that really got my attention, partially because I collect keychains, but also because I have a thing for miniatures.
 This might trace back to my days collecting Basic Fun's mini board game keychains.
 Or it might be because I'm also a doll collector who knows the value of nice, doll-sized props.
-Whatever the case, when pictures of those Disney VHS Keychains appeared in my family's inbox it was love at first sight.
-So I clicked the link to the website for more information.
+Whatever the case, when pictures of the Disney VHS Keychains appeared in my family's inbox, it was love at first sight.
+So, I clicked on the link to the website for more information.

 And here's a picture of the keychain I received.